 dcsimg

-Amphiprion percula is a species of ray-finned fishes in the family damselfishes.
+Amphiprion percula (Clown Anemonefish) is a species of ray-finned fishes in the family damselfishes.
 They are native to Asia and Oceania continent (Australia, NZ and islands).
 They are diurnal.
 Individuals can grow to 11 cm.
 They have sexual reproduction.
 They have parental care (paternal care).
 They rely on swimming to move around.

 show all records